ggonnella/fastsubtrees/docs/CLI.md

 a leaf node or multiple nodes as an internal node can be added in this case.

-It must be noted that once a user has generated attribute files as mentioned in the following section, it is important to pass the names of those attribute files with `--attrs` option, so that the attribute files could also be updated with the new subtree values.
+It must be noted that once a user has generated attribute files as mentioned in the following section, it is important to pass a file containing the path of the attribute files with `--attrs` option, so that the attribute files could also be updated with the new subtree values.

 The user needs to provide two parameters as input along